dostuffthatmatters/circadian-scp-upload/README.md

 import circadian_scp_upload

 # Use the callbacks to customize the upload process
-# and integrate it into your own application.
+# and integrate it into your own codebase.
 All callbacks
 # are optional and the callback object does not need to be
 # passed to the upload client.
 The lambda functions below
 # are the default values.